 For regular admission to a degree program, applicants must meet one of these two criteria:

 - Applicants who have not attended college previously must submit valid ACT or SAT scores or be placed into the appropriate corequisite learning support courses with the option to take the Accuplacer challenge test.
 Valid ACT or SAT scores are those earned within five years prior to the first day of the first term of enrollment.
 Students who do not show proficiency in reading based on the reading challenge test must enroll in corequisite reading/College Success courses.
-Students who do not show proficiency in math or English must enroll in corequisite/college-level math and/or English courses.
+Students who do not show proficiency in mathematics or English must enroll in corequisite/college-level math and/or English courses.

 - Transfer students whose previous academic records from a college or university indicate college-level English and/or mathematics proficiency will be considered for regular admission.
 Students whose records do not include such transfer credit in English and mathematics will be placed in corequisite learning support and college-level courses with an opportunity to take the Accuplacer to challenge that placement.